juanluiscr27/data-structures-and-algorithms-python/README.md

 levels.

 In the Tree data structure, the topmost node is known as a *root node*.
 Each node contains some data and the link or reference of other nodes, they are called *children*.
-The connecting link between the two nodes is called *edge*.
+The connecting links between nodes is called *edges*.
+Endpoints that have no children nodes are known as ‘leaf’ nodes.

 Each node in the tree can be connected to many children (depending on the type of tree), but must be connected to only one *parent*, except for the root node, which has no parent.
 Based on these constraints,